abacusci/mod-full-stack-web-dev-2506-b1/README.md

-# Full Stack Development – Level 1
+# Full Stack Development Jun 2025

 This module is part of the official curriculum of **Abacus Computing Institute (AbacusCI)** and is designed to introduce students to full stack development using a practical and integrated approach.